Parthenon Huxley: The Blazers, P. Hux and VeG

 It was five years before Huxley's next album; in the intervening period he co-produced the two solo albums by Eels frontman E, 1992's A Man Called E and 1994's Broken Toy Shop.
-The first single from A Man Called E ("Hello Cruel World" – co-written by Huxley) reached #8 on the Modern Rock chart.
+The first single from A Man Called E ("Hello Cruel World" – co-written by Huxley) reached No. 8 on the Modern Rock chart.
 Huxley also produced an eponymous album with power pop singer Kyle Vincent (Carport/Hollywood Records).
-The album's first single, "Wake Me Up (When the World's Worth Waking Up For)", reached #101 on Billboard's singles chart and stayed there for eight weeks, setting a curious record for "bubbling under" the Hot 100.
+The album's first single, "Wake Me Up (When the World's Worth Waking Up For)", reached No. 101 on Billboard's singles chart and stayed there for 11 weeks, setting a curious record for "bubbling under" the Hot 100.

 Huxley's next album, Deluxe, was credited to P. Hux, a power-pop trio comprising Huxley, Gordon Townsend (drums, vocals) and Rob Miller (bass, vocals).
 The album was released in the US in 1995 on the Black Olive label, and was also released in Japan, Australia and France (where it was retitled Every Minute).
 The songs on the album were largely inspired by Huxley's recent marriage to screenwriter Janet Heaney.
 The album was well received by critics and was voted as 1995 Album of the Year by Audites Magazine.
 A single from the album, "Every Minute", appeared on the Rhino Records compilation Poptopia!
 Power Pop Classics of the '90s.

 Huxley's next recording was the self-titled album recorded by Huxley's side project VeG (1997), another three-piece group with Winston Watson (drums, lap steel) and Paul Martinez (bass, background vocals).
 Watson was Bob Dylan's drummer for five years in the '90s.